 Functional medicine is a term slowly garnering interest in the medical fraternity among those doctors who seek to care for their patients in a more holistic fashion.
 In reality, it is the approach to healing which most naturopaths have been taught and practice.

 The focus of functional medicine (and naturopathy for that matter) is on looking at the person as a whole, where every system is connected and impacts on the other systems (think your immune system, nervous system, digestion, hormones, cardiovascular system etc).
 A problem with one may quite likely affect others as your body tries to maintain balance (known as homoeostasis).

 Your systems are not separate or isolated from each other.
 Unfortunately the modern medical system is not well suited to looking at you as a whole person and if you have one or more chronic problems you are likely to be under the care of a number of professionals who may or may not have the time or systems in place to communicate with each other about your overall health or to take a step back to look at the bigger picture.

-When was the last time your specialist asked you about what’s going on in your life or something other than their particular area of interest?
+When was the last time your specialist asked you about your diet or what’s going on in your life or something other than their particular area of interest?

 The practice of functional medicine aims to look at how all your systems are functioning in harmony with each other, taking into account your genetics, your external environment and your lifestyle.
 It’s a bit like listening to an orchestra.
 If just one instrument is slightly out of tune, or one musician is slightly off-beat it can affect the others and spoil the whole performance.